-What is TFE RCC
+What is TFE RCC?

 TFE renal cell carcinoma (TFE RCC) (otherwise known as translocation renal cell carcinoma- tRCC) is a specific subtype of renal cell carcinoma that is caused by a translocation mutation between two different genes, causing an overexpression of genes and cancer cells to grow.
 TFE RCC is still a relatively new disease, being formally recognized by the WHO in 2004.
 As such, much about its biological behavior is unknown.